beshu-tech/readonlyrest-docs/kibana.md

 **Deep linking with JWT**

-Because the identity is embedded in the link, and ReadonlyREST is able to authenticate the call on the fly, the JWT authentication can be used in conjunction with `nextUrl` query parameter for sharing deep links inside Kibana apps, or embedding visualizations and dashboards inside I-Frames.
+Because the identity is embedded in the link, and ReadonlyREST is able to authenticate the call on the fly, the JWT authentication can be used in conjunction with the `nextUrl` query parameter for sharing deep links inside Kibana apps, or embedding visualizations and dashboards inside I-Frames.

 **Anatomy of a JWT deep link**